 Signs of Antihistamine Allergies and Intolerance

 These medications treat allergies, so it may seem strange that people can be allergic to, intolerant of, or hypersensitive to them.
 However, this does occur.
-People who are allergic to antihistamine medications may be unable to take any drug in the class, or they may only have problems with a specific type.
+People who are allergic to antihistamine drugs may be unable to take any drug in the class, or they may only have problems with a specific type.

 Allergies to these medications can be hard to diagnose since the symptoms can mimic the condition they are meant to treat.
-Signs of allergies and intolerance to these medications include:

 - Skin rash